 5 players Sir Alex Ferguson should not have sold

-When it comes to selling players, Sir Alex sold many big names and some of these turned out to be really poor decisions.
-Managers sometimes misjudge players' abilities and even Fergie made a few mistakes during his managerial tenure at United.
+When it comes to selling players, Sir Alex sold many big names, and some of these turned out to be poor decisions.
+Managers sometimes misjudge players' abilities, and even Fergie made a few mistakes during his managerial tenure at United.

 #5 Jaap Stam

-At 6'3", he was quick, physically strong, excellent in the air and an intimidating figure in United's back line.
-The centre-back was destined for greatness at Old Trafford but his career was cut short.
-He was forced to leave the club by former United boss Sir Alex Ferguson after some misunderstanding between the duo.
+At 6'3", he was quick, physically strong, excellent in the air and an intimidating figure in United's backline.
+The centre-back was destined for greatness at Old Trafford, but his career in Manchester ended somewhat prematurely.
+He was forced to leave the club by former United boss Sir Alex Ferguson after a misunderstanding between the duo.

 Stam moved to Lazio in a £16.5 million deal in 2001.
 He then went to achieve great things at Lazio and was an integral part of the Milan side that lost to Liverpool in the famous 2005 UEFA Champions League final at Istanbul.

 He had a brief stint with Ajax, before retiring in 2007 as one of the best centre-backs in the world.
 Ferguson later admitted that allowing Stam to leave United was one of the worst decisions he had ever made.

 When you have Nemanja Vidic and Rio Ferdinand playing at the back, there is no way a 21-year-old centre-back could break that partnership, no matter how good he plays.
 This was the story of Gerard Pique at Manchester United.
 He was one of the most exciting young defenders in the Premier League when he made his United debut in 2004.

 He made his full debut for United in 2006 but was never able to break into the first team consistently.
 He finally moved from United to his boyhood club Barcelona in 2008 and went on to become one of the best centre-backs in the world.